lingduoduo/CheatSheet/notes.md

 10/10/2022
 If you don’t like something, change it.
 If you can’t change it, change the way you think about it.

+11/28/2022
+Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.